 'INFLUENZA EXTENSIVELY PREVALENT WALES VICTORIA NUMEROUS DEATHS BISHOP ADELAIDE FOUND DEAD SEA SERPENT SIXTY FEET COFFIN BAY'Faced with such an obscure report, the newspaper, in its edition of 6 November 1891, announced that the Bishop of Adelaide, the Rt.
 Rev. Dr. G.W.
 Kennion had been found dead, an announcement which the bishop immediately proclaimed to be premature.
 It was then determined that the cable really implied that the bishop had found a dead sea serpent at Coffin Bay.
 So farcical became the situation that, a few months after the event, some Australian newspapers provided humorous accounts for the way their English counterparts had performed.
 In passing, they noted the suggestion by one periodical that it might have been a Mr. Bishop who found the deceased monster, rather than the bishop.
 On page 574 of Antoon Oudemans' book, The Great Sea-Serpent of 1892 (which can be read or downloaded here), it is recorded as a hoax because Mr. Gilbert Bogle of Newcastle-on-Tyne wrote to the bishop, who immediately replied that the story was untrue.

 Notably absent from all this was the initial report in the Australian press.
-It appears the transfer of newspapers between Britain and Australia at the time was distinctly one-way, with the result that British journalists never got to see the original pages of their antipodean counterparts.
+The Times eventually referred to the Australian reports when they arrived, but no-one has actually cited any of them verbatim.
 It is about time this was rectified, so I shall hereby reproduce a typical article, that of the Evening News (Sydney), Friday 6 November 1891, on page 5.
 You will note that this was the same date as The Times' article.

 At once, you might notice a few things missing from the story:The Sea Serpent Found at LastA BISHOP THE DISCOVERAdelaide, Friday.- A remarkable discovery of a sea serpent is reported.
 The Bishop of Adelaide, writing from Avoid Point, near Coffin Bay, to a friend here, says that while riding along the sea beach he came across a dead sea serpent.
 The animal was about 60 feet [18 m] long, and had a head 5 feet [1½ m] long, like that of an enormous snake, with two blowholes on the top.
 There were no teeth in the jaws.
 The body was round, and the tail resembled that of a whale.
 The bishop says it was the most extraordinary animal he ever beheld.
 As this discovery is vouched for by a bishop, there will be some inclination to believe that the sea serpent has been found at last.